Resolve 2013 Continues With Linda Mercury’s Quick Bliss Tips

 You can find her at: her Blog, Facebook, Twitter.
 And don’t forget to support your local authors by becoming a “fan” on Goodreads.
 In the meantime visit Paty Jager’s blog where the talk is all about volunteering.

-Posted on January 4, 2013, in guest post, Susan Lute and tagged art model, clown, cooking, Dracula, Dracula Unleashed, Dracula's Desires, Dracula's Secret, finding bliss, librarian, Linda Mercury, Middle Eastern History, New Year's resolutions, organizing, reading, resolutions, Resolve 2013, romance, See Jane Publish, Susan Lute, Turkish rugs, writing.
+Posted on January 4, 2013, in Auth: Special Guest and tagged art model, clown, cooking, Dracula, Dracula Unleashed, Dracula's Desires, Dracula's Secret, finding bliss, librarian, Linda Mercury, Middle Eastern History, New Year's resolutions, organizing, reading, resolutions, Resolve 2013, romance, See Jane Publish, Susan Lute, Turkish rugs, writing.
 Bookmark the permalink.
 8 Comments.